kolayne/how-to-Arch/README.md

 ## Install more packages that you will need

 Install other packages and apps that you will use.
-My suggestion:

 -   System functionality packages
     - `bluez` for bluetooth support